CloudImpl-Inc/cpm/README.md

 ## Workflow management
 To start using workflows, follow the [workflow](docs/workflow) guide.
 Streamline your processes effortlessly with automation—unlocking more time for what truly matters.

+## Developing Plugins
+Want to extend the functionality of cpm?
+Dive into our comprehensive guide on [developing plugins](docs/plugin-development)!
+Whether you're looking to integrate new services, automate custom workflows, or enhance existing features, this guide will walk you through the process step-by-step.

 ## Contributing
 For contributions, please refer to the [Contribution Guidelines](CONTRIBUTING.md).